Q. What is the current cost of tuition at the U-M?

 The annual appropriation from the state also plays a key role in setting tuition and fees.
-While there is a small increase in state funding expected for the coming year, state funding per student, on an inflation-adjusted basis, has declined by nearly 50 percent in the past decade.
+While there is an important 5.8 percent increase in state funding for the coming year, state funding per student, on an inflation-adjusted basis, has declined by 40 percent in the past decade.

 Q. What is the U-M doing to help defray the high cost of higher education?

 A. The university continues to increase financial aid funding and aggressively cut operating costs to protect the academic experience.

 Increasing financial aid: The university remains committed to providing financial aid that makes a U-M education accessible for qualified students from all socioeconomic backgrounds.
-During the last five years, the university has increased financial aid by an average rate of 10.1 percent.
-During that same time the average annual tuition rate increase has been 3.0 percent for in-state lower division and 3.7 percent for out-of-state lower division rates.
+During the last five years, the university has increased financial aid by an average rate of 11.7 percent.
+During that same time period, the average annual tuition rate increase has been 3.0 percent for in-state lower division and 3.7 percent for out-of-state lower division rates.